karmakatahdin/solidus_seo/README.md

 }
 ```

-Similarly, with no additional customization, overrides, or decorators, a call to `jsonld @product` will produce the following example output:
+Likewise, with no additional customization, overrides, or decorators, a call to `jsonld @product` will produce the following example output:

 ```json
 {